 Being in eye care, I relate to my patients with vision issues since I was just like them.
 I truly believe LASIK was the best thing for my eyes and for my patients who are good candidates.
 I was a struggling patient, and no one should have to – at least not if they are my patients.

-Katrina R., Digital Creator
+Katrina R., Digital Creator PRK Testimonial

 After a lifetime of wearing glasses and contacts, Katrina R. always expected to have laser vision correction.
 What surprised her was how long it took to become a candidate.
 She had to wait a few years for her prescription to stabilize and then, with a very high prescription, her options for laser vision correction were limited.
 Ultimately, in June of 2019, she had PRK – a type of laser vision correction that uses a laser to reshape the surface of the cornea.
 Here she shares the reasons why laser vision correction was what she wanted to achieve her vision goals.

 I’m now 28 years old.
 Pre-surgery, I wore glasses since I was 8 and contacts since I was 12 – that is a long time to have difficulty seeing when it comes to everyday things.
-I have a pretty high prescription plus astigmatism (cumulatively a -10) , so I was one of those people who woke up not being able to see.
+I have a pretty high prescription plus astigmatism (cumulatively a -10), so I was one of those people who woke up not being able to see.
 I was tired of it.
-Plus, I travel a lot and wearing contacts is a source of anxiety with travel.
+Plus, I travel a lot, and wearing contacts is a source of anxiety with travel.
 Carrying liquids onboard is a hassle and you need drops and/or contact lens solution with you since the air is so dry on planes.
 With daily disposables, I was worried about ripping a lens and not having enough lenses with me.
 Each of my eyes had a different prescription, so it wasn’t easy or cheap to get contacts.

 As for glasses, I never liked wearing them.
 I was one of those people who only wore them when absolutely necessary because, with my prescription, the lenses were really big.
 Even with anti-glare coating, I would still have problems seeing at night.
 In fact, I also had problems driving at night with contacts.
-With my line of work, I look at screens all day long and the eye strain was getting to be more and more of a problem.
+In my line of work, I look at screens all day long and the eye strain was getting to be more and more of a problem.
 My contacts would get irritated often and sometimes particles would get stuck under my contacts, which created major issues for me.

 All this being said, I really felt strongly about having the procedure.
 I just needed to get to the point of qualifying, which took a few years.
 Even once my prescription stabilized, LASIK wasn’t recommended for my vision – but PRK was.
 The recovery was tougher, but it was totally worth it.